ietf/id-guidelines/README.md

 Authors preparing XML submissions indicate which boilerplate text to use by providing one of a set of enumerated values to the ipr attribute of the rfc element in the XML source.
 The tooling generates the actual required text.
-See [RFC 7991] Appendix A1 for the available ipr attribute values.
-The majority of IETF stream documents I-Ds indicate "trust200902" or "pre5378Trust200902" as needed.
+See [RFC 7991] Appendix A.1 for the available ipr attribute values.
+The majority of IETF stream I-Ds indicate "trust200902" or "pre5378Trust200902" as needed.

 Authors preparing plain-text submissions must carefully reproduce the